steverbb/brms/README.md

 As a simple example, we use poisson regression to model the seizure counts in epileptic patients to investigate whether the treatment (represented by variable `Trt`) can reduce the seizure counts and whether the effect of the treatment varies with the (standardized) baseline number of seizures a person had before treatment (variable `zBase`).
 As we have multiple observations per person, a group-level intercept is incorporated to account for the resulting dependency in the data.

+The below will take a while to compile Stan program.

+Find Stan code in folder inst $->$ chunks

 ``` r
 fit1 <- brm(count ~ zAge + zBase * Trt + (1|patient),
             data = epilepsy, family = poisson())